apache/pekko/CONTRIBUTING.md

 ## Pekko contributing guidelines

-These guidelines apply to all Pekko projects, by which we currently mean both the `apache/incubator-pekko` repository, as well as any plugins or additional repositories.
+These guidelines apply to all Apache Pekko projects, by which we currently mean both the `apache/incubator-pekko` repository, as well as any plugins or additional repositories.

 These guidelines are meant to be a living document that should be changed and adapted as needed.
 We encourage changes that make it easier to achieve our goals efficiently.